GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

     3. Display the Admin Field Label for fields that have one, otherwise fall back to the Standard/Field Label
     4. Disable the Field Label

-* This feature applies to all Gravity Form fields that support an Admin Field label
+* This feature applies to all Gravity Forms fields that support an Admin Field label
 * You can find this setting at the bottom of the *Template* section when [editing the PDF Settings](../users/setup-pdf.md#template) for Core and Universal PDF templates.